 - Effortlessness: things just feel right and click

-What I found most fascinating is that state of mind, including flow, are not about switching on some specific areas of the brains, but they about shutting down specific areas and functions.
+What I found most fascinating is that states of mind, including flow, are not about switching on some specific areas of the brain; they are about shutting down specific areas and functions.

 #2.
 Immersing Yourself In The Present

 A recurring theme of “Stealing Fire” is that ecstasy is reached when you are so present in the moment that you forget yourself and lose track of time.